Por

 The term «assimilation» is another concept that people still use, especially in public debate.
 It surprises me how it still prevails in academic research.
 I prefer to avoid it because I think it means many different things to different people; it is better to talk about economic integration.
 For example, in a profession or business is when people will tell you they integrated.
 We can also speak about acculturation, which I do not use much but has a specific prevalence in Anthropology and Sociology to describe the adaptation and without loss of identity through time.
 For example, when one learns English, votes, actively incorporates oneself in the recipient society’s politics or clubs, that would be acculturation or integration. «Transculturation» is another possibility that I find interesting, or what is lately called «transnationalization.» Many of these processes could describe with the term transnationality, a concept a bit difficult to pronounce but that has specific practical implications that not everyone wants to accept.

+Going back to my case, I was born in Cuba, but my Cubanism is second-hand because I don’t remember anything about that place.
 My experience as a child was associated with Panama, it marked me, but I do not feel Panamanian.
 When I was nine years old, we went to Puerto Rico, which is when I felt more rooted.
 I went to high school, worked there for years after finishing my degree, got married, had children, made many friends, and many connections in the Puerto Rican academy.
 I didn’t feel completely Puerto Rican, neither I completely assimilate to that culture.
 I have often used the term «Cubarican,» which is not a commonly used term, but I got it from the «Newyorican» Puerto Ricans from New York.
 I think it describes hybridism, a mixture, half Cuban and half Puerto Rican.
 Now, coming to Miami, I’m going through a fourth stage, and I feel closer to the Cuban community because I have a lot more contact with them than with the Puerto Rican community, but I don’t pull apart from them either.
 So, I don’t feel assimilated.
 I don’t feel integrated into any of the places I’ve lived.
 In the United States, partly because I have only lived here for the last eight years; although I had studied and worked as a professor before, I always felt like a kind of passer-by.
 The feeling of a foreigner, or an outsider, is compatible with the idea that the place in which I felt more comfortable and rooted was in Puerto Rico.

 That transnational identity that 21st-century globalization promotes is fascinating.
 Let us talk a little bit more about this concept.